StefanSchrass/gav-readmemd-maven-plugin/README.md

-This plugin adds the Maven Dependency to the README.md like this:
+This plugin adds the Maven GAV-coordinates of your project to its `README.md` like this:

 [comment]: <{gav-dependency-start}>